 5. Gas Insert

 In my opinion, wood heat is probably the warmest heat available.
 However, you can place a gas log insert into your fireplace and heat your home with gas.
-We did this for one winter and considering our home had basically no insulation, it felt great.
+We did this for one winter and considering our home had no insulation, it felt great.

 However, I’m really a wood-burning girl.
-If you are not, or you have breathing issues then you might want to consider this option.
+If you are not, or you have breathing issues then you might have to consider this option.
 It is a great way to stay warm without running up your electric bill.

 Well, there you have it guys.
 Those are all of the benefits of heating your home with wood this winter.
 Plus, a few other options for heating your home without using a lot of electricity.